flyingkukri/countexex/doc/develop.md

         id6 --> id7

 ```
-After setting up the model of type storm::models::sparse::Mdp<double>, we calculate the maximum possible probability of reaching our goal states, because for calculating a permissive strategy, for need a formula of the form P >= p [F s].
+After setting up the model of type storm::models::sparse::Mdp<double>, we calculate the maximum possible probability of reaching our goal states, because for calculating a permissive strategy, we need a formula of the form P >= p [F s].

 After this, we calculate the importance using calculateImps from importance_calculation/impCalc.cpp.

-Then the pipeline calls createStateActionPairs from genTrainData.cpp to convert the state-actions pairs of the MDP into the value_map.
+Then, the pipeline calls createStateActionPairs from genTrainData.cpp to convert the state-actions pairs of the MDP into the value_map.
-Finally the function createTrainingData in genTrainData.cpp converts this value map into a matrix and label pair that we can use as input for the decision tree.
+Finally, the function createTrainingData in genTrainData.cpp converts this value map into a matrix and label pair that we can use as input for the decision tree.

 ### genTrainData.cpp
 In this section, we will give an overview of the relationship between the functions in genTrainData.cpp.